hoplon/hoplon/doc/Getting-Started.md

 p element's text updates _reactively_, responding automatically to the updated value of the `clicks` cell.

+### Javelin Cells

+The Javelin library provides a spreadsheet-like computing model.
+The core of this model is the **cell**.
+A cell is a reference type that can be dereferenced like an atom to retrieve its current value.
+Depending on the type of cell, the value may be updated either automatically via a formula provided when the cell was created, or directly via the `swap!` or `reset!` functions.
+Just like in a spreadsheet, changes to cells propagate to other cells whose formulas reference the changed cell and whose values are then recomputed according to these formulas.

+#### Types Of Cells

+Javelin, like any spreadsheet, provides two types of cells: **input cells** and **formula cells**.

 ### Reactive Attributes

 In the example above the DOM was wired up to the underlying Javelin cells